PipeDream: Connecting serial hardware to virtual machines

 Disclaimer: PipeDream works with Microsoft's Hyper-V but is an independent software product.
 We are not affiliated with Microsoft, and our use of the term Hyper-V is not intended to indicate any endorsement from or affiliation with Microsoft Corporation.

-Version 2.0 is now available for download - click here to download a time-limited and fully-functional trial.
+Version 2.4 is now available for download - click the button below to download a time-limited and fully-functional trial.

 Simply extract the downloaded zip file and run the PipeDream executable (pipedream .exe).
 If you get an error message about missing components, run vc_redist.x64.exe (included) first, then re-run PipeDream.